Ali Maow Maalin: Later life and involvement in polio eradication campaign

 Maalin remained in the Merca area, where he was employed in a range of roles.
 In the mid-1990s, he was selling medicines in a nearby small town.
 Maalin was among the 10,000 volunteers who participated in the effort to eradicate poliomyelitis from Somalia, which succeeded in 2008.
 He explained his motivation for volunteering: "Somalia was the last country with smallpox.
 I wanted to help ensure that we would not be the last place with polio too."

 Maalin worked for WHO as a local coordinator with responsibility for social mobilisation, and spent several years travelling across Somalia, vaccinating children and educating communities.
 The Boston Globe described him as one of the "most valuable" local coordinators for WHO.
 He encouraged people to be vaccinated by sharing his experiences with smallpox: "Now when I meet parents who refuse to give their children the polio vaccine, I tell them my story.
 I tell them how important these vaccines are.
 I tell them not to do something foolish like me."
 He continued to work as a regional coordinator for the vaccination drive, and was hailed as one of the "true heroes" of the campaign.

+A younger sister of Maalin died due to measles, inspiring Maalin to train as a health worker and assist in providing measles immunisations to children.

 After the 2013 reintroduction of poliovirus into Somalia, Maalin was again carrying out vaccinations in the Merca district when he developed a fever, and died days later, on 22 July 2013, of malaria.